Coaches

 Rowing has been my life since dreams of Pro Rugby were cut short due to injury.
 A fortunate injury, it turns out.
 Rowing has given me some of the highest highs (and maybe lowest lows).
 It has now given me a career, and I even found a wife.
 I have come full circle.
 Born in Edinburgh in the 80’s (that’s enough detail), I have lived and rowed in Scotland, England and Ireland.

-I rowed at Edinburgh between 2002-2009 and then was involved in coaching from that point on.
-Coaching the Novice Men in the 2012/13 season was the seed that then saw me wish to pursue a career in coaching and so in the 2013/14 season I became a full time coach at the club and began coaching the Senior Women’s Squad.
+I learnt to row at Edinburgh University back in 2002 and haven't let go of the club since then.
+Coaching the Novice Men in the 2012/13 season was the seed that started the pursuit of a career in coaching and so in the 2013/14 season I became a full time coach at the club leading the Senior Women’s Squad.
 The rest, as they say, is history.

 Senior Men's Coach